 Simplifi is a financial tracking service offered by Quicken.
 Simplifi enables you to access all of your financial accounts from one location.
 You can also monitor your spending, cash flow, and bill due dates while setting savings goals for that special purchase you’ve been planning.

-Simplifi offers some unique features that other tracking apps like Mint and Personal Capital don’t, which I’m going to cover in this review.
+Simplifi offers some unique features that other tracking apps like Empower don’t, which I’m going to cover in this review.

 Keep reading to learn more about how Simplifi works, so you can determine whether it will simplify or complicate your financial picture.